denik/vwoptimize/README.md

 # vwoptimize

-Wrapper for Vowpal Wabbit that adds hyper-parameter tuning, more performance metrics, rudimentary text preprocessing, reading from csv/tsv, feature extraction and k-fold cross-validation.
+Wrapper for Vowpal Wabbit that adds hyper-parameter tuning, more performance metrics, text preprocessing, reading from csv/tsv, feature extraction and k-fold cross-validation.

 In order to search for the best parameters, append question mark after a parameter you would like to tune.